 Anyone who is curious about issues and ideas and has a creative instinct for communicating their views through Drama.
 You may be keen on acting, directing, writing or the technical side of theatre and wish to develop your skills in some or all of these areas.
 Equally, you will be interested in going to the theatre to see plays performed by a range of theatre companies.
-Drama and Theatre Studies at A Level is a natural progression for students who already have GCSE Drama; however, a GCSE is not essential.
+Drama and Theatre Studies at A Level is a natural progression for students who already have GCSE Drama.
 You may have enjoyed English Language and English Literature and want to understand more about acting techniques and what makes productions effective.
-We require a minimum grade 7 in English or Drama GCSE.
+We require a minimum grade 7 in English and Drama GCSE.